puppetlabs-toy-chest/razor-el-mk/README.md

 This section describes how to build an image on a [CentOS](http://centos.org/) system.

+## Automated script

+A script for building the microkernel on a vanilla build of CentOS exists in the `bin/` directory, and is linked via [short link](http://pup.pt/build-razor-microkernel).
+Run the script in a vanilla CentOS build with the following command:

+`curl -L pup.pt/build-razor-microkernel | sudo bash`

+Optionally, if the ruby version has changed from the version specified in the Gemfile, this can be specified as a parameter in the script:

+`curl -L pup.pt/build-razor-microkernel | sudo bash -s 2.7.0`

+## Process explanation

 First, install the necessary system dependencies.
 The system itself has been installed from the network infrastructure server role, with the compilers, rpmbuild tools, and system tools group selected.